 Stage 3 – Cancerous growth is seen in the vagina (lower half), urinary tubes as well as on the pelvic wall

 HPV vaccines are administered to protect women from a likely onset of this cancer.
-Diets rich in vitamins A, B12, C and E are known to reduce the risk factors.
-This condition is often treated with a combination of radiation, chemotherapy or surgery.
-The course of treatment is determined by the stage of cancer as well as other factors such as age of the woman, her medical history, fertility (number of children), concurrent clinical conditions, treatments pursued for other pre-existing medical conditions, etc.
+Diets rich in vitamins A, B12, C, and E are known to reduce the risk factors.
+This condition is often treated with a combination of radiation, chemotherapy, or surgery.
+The course of treatment is determined by the stage of cancer as well as other factors such as the age of the woman, her medical history, fertility (number of children), concurrent clinical conditions, treatments pursued other pre-existing medical conditions, etc.

 Endometrial cancer: This condition affects your uterus; cancerous cells are seen growing on the lining of the uterus.
 This tissue is called as endometrium.
-If you are not opting to treat it, you run the risk of cancer growing to other parts such as rectum, ovaries, urinary bladder, etc. The common signs of this medical condition are extreme pain while passing urine, pain in rectum, bleeding profusely from your vagina, etc. This condition can be cured by radiation, chemotherapy or surgery.
+If you are not opting to treat it, you run the risk of cancer growth to other parts such as the rectum, ovaries, urinary bladder, etc. The common signs of this medical condition are extreme pain while passing urine, pain in the rectum, bleeding profusely from your vagina, etc. This condition can be cured by radiation, chemotherapy, or surgery.
 There are instances where two of these three approaches have been used in tandem.

 Other endometrial problems: These are disorders associated with your uterus.
 The common signs of these problems are elongated menstrual cycles or absence of such periods, bleeding or a thickened lining of the uterus.
 In some instances, bleeding occurs well after your menstrual cycles have stopped or you may bleed soon after taking ingesting drugs such as tamoxifen (a drug administered to treat breast cancer), etc.